EL-File4138/EL-File4138/README.md

 Nope, Just Stop Reading it.

-I'm a 16-year old student in China.
-I think the Internet right now is terrible, nomatter where.
+I'm a 17-year old student in China.
+I think the Internet right now is terrible, no matter where.

-I'm currently working on **Development of [Kudosaka]()** , collabrating with my team [@ShugetsuSoft](https://github.com/ShugetsuSoft), and some documentary/creative writing such as tech guide, ARG game script, novel and more.
+I'm currently working on **Development of [Lemon-qube](https://github.com/EL-File4138/Lemon-qube)** , collabrating with my team [@ShugetsuSoft](https://github.com/ShugetsuSoft), and some documentary/creative writing such as tech guide, ARG game script, novel and more.

 We'll meet at a free place.